Aviation Africa Moves to Kigali, Rwanda For 2017

 Why Rwanda? – Rwanda has an open visa policy for all African and international visitors, operating a visa-on-arrival service, welcoming participants globally and Africans from across the entire continent.
 It has a strategic geographic location, a large investment in tourism and hospitality and high levels of security.

-According to IATA’s latest forecast Rwanda is one of the 10 African countries who’s aviation market is expected to grow by 7-8 per cent each year on average over the next 20 years, doubling in size each decade.
+According to IATA’s latest forecast Rwanda is one of the 10 African countries who’s aviation market is expected to grow by 7-8% each year on average over the next 20 years, doubling in size each decade.
 The World Bank in 2015, voted Rwanda 46th in the world and 2nd in Africa after Mauritius as best countries to do business in.

 Aviation experts say 2015 could well have been the year when a strong foundation was laid for the country’s aviation industry.
 They point to the $45 million expansion works at Kigali International Airport, including terminal expansion and airside parking, the planned new airport at Bugesera, 40 kilometres from the capital, with $750 million support, and the upgrading of Kamembe airport among others.